 They have no fiduciary duties or voting rights, invited only to comment at a board meeting and can be excluded, if necessary, from portions of the meeting.
-Like in the case of an advisory board, it is often prudent to have the observer sign an intellectual property assignment agreement given that they will be privy to proprietary information.
+Like in the case of an advisory board, it is often prudent to have the observer sign an confidentiality agreement given that they will be privy to proprietary information.

 Beyond this, whatever rights they have are at the discretion of the board directors, typically outlined in an “observer agreement”.
 An “observer agreement” contains terms relating to the observers’ participatory rights, confidentiality and indemnification.
 More specifically, it should outline:

 - Provisions specifying whether the observer is entitled to compensation.